 Since March 2014, the city has new mayor, L. Jolivet (UMP, right-wing political party).
-He succeeded B. Poignant (PS, left-side political party) who came into power in 2008.
+He succeeded B. Poignant (PS, left-side political party), who came into power in 2008.
 The mayor enjoys a solid majority at the city council: out of the 49 municipal councillors, he has support from 39.
+The duration of his tenor is six years.